omarkhawaja-uk/Solar-System/README.md

 ```
 InitialisingBodies.sc
 ```
-* Intilises the Perihilion distances, and sets the order for which the Planets and Moon(s) are 'Started' in the simulation.
+* Intialises the Perihilion distances, and sets the order for which the Planets and Moon(s) are 'Started' in the simulation.

 ### Other Scripts